Surfaces of general type with q=2 are rigidified: The Albanese maps

 \begin{lem} Let $D$ be the branch curve of the Albanese map $a_X\colon X\rightarrow A$ and $p$ a singularity of $D$.
 Let $E_1, \dots, E_k\subset X$ be an even collection of \emph{disjoint} ($-2$)-curves.
 Then

-and if the equality holds then $p\in D$ is of type $A_{2m+1}$ from some integer $m\geq 0$. \end{lem} \begin{proof} Let $C$ be the strict transform of $D$ in the blow-up of $A$ at $p$.
-Then, according to type of $p\in D$, one can determine the types of singularities of the curve $C$ over $p$ and in turn the value $\delta_p$ as in the following table (cf.~\cite[Sec.~II.8]{BHPV} and \cite[Cor.~V.3.7]{H77}):
+and if the equality holds then $p\in D$ is of type $A_{2m+1}$ for some integer $m\geq 0$. \end{lem} \begin{proof} Let $C$ be the strict transform of $D$ on the blow-up of $A$ at $p$.
+Then, according to the type of $p\in D$, one can determine the types of singularities of the curve $C$ over $p$ and in turn the value $\delta_p$ as in the following table (cf.~\cite[Sec.~II.8]{BHPV} and \cite[Cor.~V.3.7]{Har77}):

 { where points of type $A_{-1}$ and $A_0$ are meant to be smooth points. }

 If $p\in D$ is of type $A_{2m}$ or $E_n$ then there is no non-empty collection of disjoint ($-2$)-curves over $p$ whose sum has even intersection with each component of the exceptional locus $a_X^{-1}(p)$.
 It follows that in these cases $\#\{E_i \mid E_i \text{ is contracted to } p\}=0$.